Ricaurte family: History

 Of the executive orders of Ricaurte, Terreros, Villareal and Landaverde, given in Madrid on April 4, 1719, by Juan Antonio de Hozes Sarmiento, Chronicler and King of Arms of Felipe V, at the request and for the use of Antonio José de Ricaurte and Terreros, Senior Accountant of the Court of Accounts of the city of Santafé, in the New Kingdom of Granada, the origin of the surname Ricaurte stands out:

 “Among the most ancient palaces that foreshadow the always loyal, always loyal and most noble lordship of Vizcaya, stands the primitive one of the Ricaurte lineage, which had its foundation below San Pedro de Carraigochea, in an eminent site that those ancients knew by name.
 Barkuji, the house was founded in the years 603; Oger or Oker, one of the noble Romans who inhabited these lands had Oquendo as his son, and he was the father of Mauso, a very powerful and valuable knight, who had three sons, whom they called Los Rodajes, which was the same that they were invincible, due to the great forces they achieved, so that they were the terror of everything contrary.

-The eldest of the mentioned men was called by his own name Ricaurte, according to some writings, Rocarte.
-From this enlightened man descended the distinguished and courageous Don Álvaro Ricaurte, who deserved to be one of the happy champions who fought under the flag and protection of the best general in the famous battle of Clavijo.
+The eldest of the mentioned men was called by his own name Ricaurte (Rocarte, according to some writings).
+From this man descended Don Álvaro Ricaurte, one who fought in the Battle of Clavijo.